Integrated pest management: Agricultural pest management

+An example of differing action thresholds based on risk assessment would be that one fly in a barn would be acceptable, but one fly in a hospital operating room would not be acceptable.
+Once a threshold has been crossed by the pest population action steps need to be taken to reduce and control the pest.

 Pest-tolerant crops such as soybeans may not warrant interventions unless the pests are numerous or rapidly increasing.
 Intervention is warranted if the expected cost of damage by the pest is more than the cost of control.
-Health hazards may require intervention that is not warranted by economic considerations.

 Specific sites may also have varying requirements.
-E.g., white clover may be acceptable on the sides of a tee box on a golf course, but unacceptable in the fairway where it could confuse the field of play.